jly36963/ljos/README.md

       - eg: recursively reading directories as commands/subcommands
 - use option definition object properties, not yargs methods
   - no `yargs.string()`
-  - use `.option('opt1', {type: 'string'})`
+  - use `ljos.option('opt1', {type: 'string'})`
 - one call signature per function (where possible)
   - I dislike overloads
-    - hard to maintain & hard to learn
+    - hard to maintain, learn, and document
     - param names don't communicate intention
   - if multiple optional args, use config objects intead
 - reduce number of aliases for config params, commands, etc
-  - smaller mental load, less exceptions to handle
+  - smaller mental load, less corner cases, simpler types
 - no parser config
   - boolean-negation
-    - would need pre-processing (eg: `no-save` -> `{save: false}`)
+    - would need pre-processing (eg: `--no-save` -> `{save: false}`)
   - camel-case expansion, strip-aliased, strip-dashed
     - all could be middleware instead?
     - I want to eventually ship types with ljos, and this makes it painful
     - I dreaded working around these in yargs, as tracking keys becomes complex
-      - eg: which keys have defaults?
+      - eg: which keys have defaults set?
-      - I'm guessing that there are a bunch of unsolved corner case bugs in yargs because of this
+      - yargs tracks a lot of things by key and associated aliases
+        - I imagine there are corner-case bugs when combining casing and aliases
   - greedy-arrays
     - This is where a lot of complex/unsolvable bugs are in yargs
     - I would rather people not use greedy options